admariner/Rufaydium-Webdriver/README.md

 Rufadium also supports Chrome Devtools Protocols same as chrome.ahk

 ## Note:
-No need to install / setup selenium, Rufaydium is AHK's Selenium, even Selenium 4 have not been implement with latest W3C Webdriver methods for many languages, I am not user of Selenium therefore, I am not sure if Rufaydium has more functionality compare to selenium but I am sure Rufaydium is more flexible than selenium
+No need to install / setup selenium, Rufaydium is AHK's Selenium and is more flexible than selenium

 ## How to use
 ```AutoHotkey